urazovm/thcipriani.github.com/_posts/2012-07-27-contrast-ratio-in-action.md

 [Contrast Rebellion](http://contrastrebellion.com/ "Contrast Rebellion")&mdash;
 which I understand has created a bit of controversy.

-I think that which the website espouses is a point well-made; however, I feel that in functional designs contrast arises fairly organically.
-If I can't read my font, or there isn't enough contrast in my color palate, then I know that the general assembly of people from whom I solicit opinions are going to nay-say my design until the problem is corrected.
+I think the point espoused by Contrast Rebellion is both well-made and well-taken (despite the host of straw-man style arguments to the contrary); however, I feel that&mdash;in _most_ designs&mdash;contrast arises fairly organically.
+If I can't read my font, or there isn't enough contrast in my color palate, then I know that the people from whom I solicit opinions are going to mention that before saying anything else.

 If only we were all so lucky. &#9786;